jose-robertooliveira/Git_for_fun/README.md

 This is a for studying purpose to github and good practices.

-A simple project that for learning more about github
+A simple project for learning more about github.

+Let's continue.